 - You can also go through beforehand and number the blocks in sets of colour to make it easier to follow.

-For example, if you are going to work with a more involved chart like the one I designed for my Bargello Style Cushion (pattern coming soon) then a ruler and a marker pen are going to be your best friend!
+For example, if you are going to work with a more involved chart like the one I designed for my colourful c2c pillow pattern then a ruler and a marker pen are going to be your best friend!

-There are a few principles to reading a c2c chart and once you know how to follow them you’ll be able to tackle anything that you fancy!
+There are a few principles to reading a crochete corner to corner chart, and once you know how to follow them you’ll be able to tackle anything that you fancy!

 Lets take an example – this is the baby size chart for my Widcombe hat: